Getting a new customer costs 5-7x more than keeping an existing one.

 Birthday campaigns have the highest open rate and conversion rate of any restaurant marketing message.

 This works because the timing is personal and the offer is celebratory.
 People want to celebrate birthdays at restaurants.
-You're just making the choice easier.
+You are just making the choice easier.

 This sounds obvious and gets ignored constantly.

-Responding to Google reviews — positive and negative — signals to both the reviewer and every future customer that you're paying attention.
+Responding to Google reviews (positive and negative) signals to both the reviewer and every future customer that you are paying attention.
 Google also rewards review engagement with better local search placement.

 This converts negative reviewers into returning customers more often than most owners expect.